Scott Hain: Court proceedings and executions

 Hain and Lambert were arrested on October 9, 1987.
 At trial in 1988, they were both convicted of capital felony murder and sentenced to death by lethal injection.
 In 1994, an appeals court determined that because the jury had not been told of the possibility of a life sentence without any chance of parole, Hain was entitled to a new sentencing hearing.
 At the re-sentencing hearing, the new jury again sentenced Hain to death for the murders.
 All of Hain's subsequent appeals were eventually dismissed, and in February 2002 the United States Supreme Court refused to hear his appeal, which was based on arguments of unconstitutionality executing juvenile offenders.

 In February 2003, the U.S. Supreme Court overturned a stay of execution that had been put in place by the 10th Circuit Court of Appeals, and Hain was executed by lethal injection at the age of 32.
 He was the 60th person executed by Oklahoma since 1976 when the death penalty was reinstated by the United States Supreme Court.
 Hain's last meal consisted of three cheeseburgers, three orders of onion rings, ice cream, and a slush drink.
 He declined to make a final statement.

 Hain's partner, Lambert, who had been convicted and sentenced in 1994, was retried, convicted and sentenced again to death.
-In 2005, however, Lambert's case went to the Oklahoma State Court of Criminal Appeals, where the court ruled him "mentally retarded".
+In 2005, however, Lambert's case went to the Oklahoma State Court of Criminal Appeals, where the court ruled him to be intellectually disabled.
 After this ruling, Lambert was resentenced to life in prison without parole.

 Hain was the last person executed in the United States for crimes committed as a minor, prior to the 2005 Roper v.
 Simmons case in which the United States Supreme Court outlawed such executions.
 In March 2005, less than two years after Hain's execution, the United States Supreme Court held in the 5–4 decision of Roper v.
 Simmons that the Eighth Amendment to the United States Constitution was violated when offenders were executed for crimes committed prior to the age of 18.